randyzwitch/randyzwitch.github.io/_posts/2011-12-01-100-miles-for-charitywater-update-1.md

 layout: post
 permalink: /100-miles-for-charitywater-update-1/
 category: Miscellany
-description: I've already raised $675 of my $1000 campaign goal for charity:water.
-The running continues, but the donations have stagnated...
+description: "I've already raised $675 of my $1000 campaign goal for charity:water.
+The running continues, but the donations have stagnated..."
 tags:
   - charity:water
 ---